huggingface/transformers/docs/source/add_new_model.md

 cd transformers
 ```

+In the special case that you are adding a model whose architecture exactly matches the model architecture of an existing
+model you only have to add a conversion script as described in [this section](#write-a-conversion-script).
+In this case
+you can just re-use the whole model architecure of the already existing model.

+Otherwise, let's start generating a new model with the amazing Cookiecutter!

 #### Use the Cookiecutter to automatically generate the model's code

 To begin with head over to the [🤗 Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) to make